New Xbox release date and what to expect from Microsoft's next console

 Microsoft recently sent out a survey, which seemed to be asking customers whether they’d buy an Xbox handheld.
 The survey asked questions such as “Which handhelds do you own?”, “What features do you enjoy?” and “Should a handheld be able to stream cloud games?”
 If that doesn’t imply that Microsoft isn’t testing the waters with consumers, we don’t know what is.

 There’s no doubt that the handheld market is booming right now, and perhaps an Xbox handheld that can exist alongside a dedicated console would make more sense for Microsoft than releasing a weaker specced console alongside a flagship model.
-However, it’ll face fierce competition from the Nintendo Switch 2, which is due to launch in March 2025.
+However, it’ll face fierce competition from the Nintendo Switch 2, which is due to launch around March 2025.

 Next Xbox news and rumors